- posted by:

 That was nice but no-one has to say it to opposite couples.

 Being gay isn’t always so melodramatic, once you come out and move on from the fact you’ve lost friends or family and get desensitised from the homophobia that will happen right in front of your face, there are positives.
 You find out who your real friends are, your real family and you witness the kindness of strangers who stick up for in the face of bigotry.

 You find real people.
 Decent people who don’t care who you are.

-Being gay is very similar to being straight in the sense that it is a lifelong coming out process, only straight people can’t see that they are coming out.
+Being gay is very similar to being straight in the sense that it is a lifelong coming out process, only straight people can’t see that they’re coming out.
 Actually everything is a coming out process; most people just can’t see it.
 Whenever you mention your opposite sex or same sex partner in conversation to someone – you’re coming out to them, they may not know if you’re bisexual or straight or gay but that’s irrelevant.
-Even if you’re bisexual with an opposite sex partner, people will assume you’re straight.
-If you’re bisexual with a same-sex partner, people will assume you’re gay.

 We come out in every facet of our lives.
 Wearing religious symbols around our necks is a form of coming out as religious.
 Mentioning our children or lack of is a form of coming out as a parent or childfree.
 It never ends because we come out in some form to every person we meet.